uTensor/utensor_cgen/README.md

 ## Subgraph Isomorphic Matcher and Nodes Fusion

-With `uTensorGraphMatcher`, performing a subgraph isomorphic match, replace or manipulate the matched subgraph is just a few line of code!
+With `uTensorGraphMatcher`, performing common subgraph tasks such as isomorphic matching along with replacing or manipulating the matched subgraph(s) takes just a few line of code!

+- (**Future Work**) High-level api for graph pattern declaration.
+Currently relies on `TensorFlow` api for building graph and converting to `utensor_cgen` IR graph.

 ### Node Fusion